SebastianoF/bruker2nifti/README.md

 and the same PV version
 can produce different folder structures.
-Therefore the code is written in the most readable way (readability is always preferred to efficiency at this stage) so that it will be easier for you to modify it according to your needs.
+Therefore the code is written in the most readable way (readability is always preferred to efficiency, at least at this stage) so that it will be easier for you to modify it according to your needs.

 Further versions may sacrifice readability for the sake of efficiency only when the standards will be established and tested.

-In the range of my possibilities PEP-8 convention was followed.
+In the range of my possibilities PEP-8 convention is followed.

-The code is written an run in python 2.7 (cross compatibility with python 3 is implemented when possible).
+The code is written an runs in python 2.7 (cross compatibility with python 3 is implemented when possible).
-The choice of Python is after personal preferences, the availability of nibabel library, and the availability of dictionaries (mapping) type and numpy arrays, that appears to be the best option to parse the textfiles of Paravision into easily accessible structures that keeping the same original name convention.
+The choice of Python programming language is after personal preferences, the availability of nibabel library, the availability of dictionaries (mapping) type and numpy arrays, that appears to be the best option to parse the textfiles of Paravision into easily accessible structures while keeping the same original name convention.

 ### Common file structure <a name="file_structure"></a>

-Usual structure of a study (ParaVision 5) is:
+A study structure in ParaVision 5 can be:
 ```
 └── StudyName
     ├── 1